DGrechkin/PasswordGenerator/README.md

 # PasswordGenerator
 Password generator program for Windows.
 This program is a part of my Independent Research class written on C#.
 The program has different settings and two modes: first mode is a random character mode.
 The length and set of special symbols can be chosen by a user.
-In the second mode the program peeks an English word from a list of words that was downloaded and stored on the computer (C:\Password Generator) at the first run of the program and modifys it.
+In the second mode the program peeks an English word from a list of words that was downloaded and stored on the computer (C:\Users\[user name]\AppData\Local\My Applications\Password Generator) at the first run of the program and modifys it.
 User has an option to choose his/her own word.
 All passwords can be stored on the computer in encrypted form.
 For encription Vigenere's algorithm with some modifications was used.

 Project structure: